akoz002/nodejs-project-exercisetracker/README.md

 ### Implementation

-The app is implemented with Node.js, Express and Mongoose/MongoDB.
+At the backend the app is implemented with *Node.js*, *Express* and *Mongoose/MongoDB*.
+The server source can be found in `server.js`.
 A demo can be found at the link below.
-The home page has a few React/Redux web forms to create and get users and exercises.
-React/Redux source can be found at `views/js/`.
+At the frontend the home page has *React/Redux* web forms to create and get users and exercises.
+React/Redux source can be found at `views/src/`and it was built with *Parcel*.
+Source maps were generated and the original source can be viewed in browser developer tools.

 * https://akoz002-nodejs-exercisetracker.herokuapp.com/